pri0ri7y/arcpy102/ReadMe.md

 9. Close model builder, double-click on the model, and run it. **NOTE: When running from Desktop, always run with an output type set to PDF.
 Otherise, Desktop will interpret the output as a raster type which will negatively affect the output type when published to a geoprocessing service.
 The other formats can still be executed from the service once it's published.**
 10. If it runs successfully, this can be published as a Geoprocessing Service

-**Notes**

--  The Insert Token to Webmap script tool is only designed to get a token and append it service references from one server.
-The CustomPrint model can be customized to daisy-chain multiple iterations of the Insert Token tool for multiple servers if desired.

--  The tool retrieves the Token URL from ArcGIS Server by sending a request to the REST Info page.
-This ensures that HTTPS will be used to get the token if it is configured on ArcGIS for Server.

-- The default templates used by the Export Web Map Task are used.
-You can elect to use your own templates folder if desired.